skleinjung/shift/docs/design.md

 ### Innovations

 Shift aims to build upon its influences by innovating in a number of key areas:

+* **World Permadeath**: The player has a limited number of turns to explore a specific dungeon.
+When these turns are depleted, or the player dies, they are able to begin new expeditions but cannot return to that world.
+This loss is made more meaningful by providing the player with teasers about what treasures a dungeon contains, so they know what has been lost.
+Furthermore, some story elements require completing tasks in a specific dungeon.
+Failing to do so will change the narrative outcome.

 * **Story**: The Shift universe is crafted to incorporate the randomness of procedural generation as part of its setting, rather than a purely "out of character" gameplay mechanic.
 The Prelude adventure is intended to tell a story of a grieving man's struggle to recover from a great loss, and will use a combination of techniques to convey this story as the adventure unfolds.